tobybreckon/chroma-keying/EXTRA.md

 If you want to see all the different types of objects that the model we are using is trained to on, open the file ``object_detection_classes_coco.txt`` in Visual Studio Code.

 The current version code file we are using ([invisible_objects.py](src/invisible_objects.py?raw=1)) is setup just to display the object masks so that we can use them for our invisibility task.
-If you want to see the complete set of object masks, bounding boxes, labsls and confidence levels for all objects download and run the following code file [mask-rcnn.py](https://github.com/tobybreckon/python-examples-cv/blob/master/mask-rcnn.py).
+If you want to see the complete set of object masks, bounding boxes, labsls and confidence levels for all objects download and run the this [mask-rcnn.py](https://github.com/tobybreckon/python-examples-cv/blob/master/mask-rcnn.py?raw=1) code file .

 ![full Mask R-CNN](img/mask-r-cnn-full.png)